jaspector

 AM and PM inspection windows available; specific times provided by staff

-Typical inspection sequence: Typical sequence for residential new construction: setback/footing, foundation, underground plumbing/mechanical rough-in, framing (including structural, blocking, fire blocking), insulation, electrical rough-in, plumbing rough-in, mechanical rough-in, drywall (if required), final building, final electrical, final plumbing, final mechanical, Certificate of Occupancy issued after all finals pass.
+Typical sequence: Typical sequence for residential new construction: setback/footing, foundation, underground plumbing/mechanical rough-in, framing (including structural, blocking, fire blocking), insulation, electrical rough-in, plumbing rough-in, mechanical rough-in, drywall (if required), final building, final electrical, final plumbing, final mechanical, Certificate of Occupancy issued after all finals pass.
 An inspection card listing all required inspections is provided at permit issuance.

-Do I need a building permit in Missoula, MT?
+01 Do I need a building permit in Missoula, MT?

 A building permit is required for construction, alteration, repair, addition, moving, or demolition of any building or structure, unless specifically exempted by code.
 This includes new homes, additions, remodels, decks (with exceptions noted below), garages, accessory dwelling units, pools, and mechanical/electrical/plumbing work.

-How much does a building permit cost in Missoula, MT?
+02 How much does a building permit cost in Missoula, MT?

+Building permit fees in Missoula, MT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Example tiers (FY2025/2026): Up to $500,000: base amount plus per-$1,000 rate; $500,001 to $1,000,000: $4,325 for first $500,000 plus $6.00 per additional $1,000; $1,000,001 and up: $6,904 for first $1,000,000 plus $4.00 per additional $1,000.
 Flat fees: re-roof residential $281, solar $100, demolition of detached structure $356..
 Plan check fee: 30% of the building permit fee.

-How do I apply for a building permit in Missoula, MT?
+03 How do I apply for a building permit in Missoula, MT?

-1. Register for an account on the Accela Citizen Access portal at aca-prod.accela.com/MISSOULA.
+To apply for a building permit in Missoula, MT, follow these steps: 1.
+Register for an account on the Accela Citizen Access portal at aca-prod.accela.com/MISSOULA.
 2. Assemble required materials: site plan, construction drawings (all four elevations and floor plans), energy calculations, and any trade-specific plans (mechanical, electrical, plumbing).
 3. Log in and select the Building tab, then 'Apply for Permit,' and follow the prompts to submit the application with all attachments.
 4. City staff screen the application for completeness; incomplete applications are returned.
 5. Once accepted, the application enters simultaneous multi-department review (Building, Planning/Zoning, Engineering, and Fire as applicable).
 6. Respond to any review comments and upload revised plans through the portal resubmittal process.
 7. When all departments complete review, plans are consolidated into an approved plan set and you receive an email with fee payment instructions.
 8. Pay all required fees online through the portal or in person at 435 Ryman St. 9.
 Permit is issued; print or obtain the permit and approved plans and keep them on site before beginning work.
 10. Schedule required inspections at each stage of construction through the inspection hotline or portal.
 11. Upon completion, schedule final inspection; if passed, request Certificate of Occupancy by email.

-How long does it take to get a building permit in Missoula, MT?
+04 How long does it take to get a building permit in Missoula, MT?

-What work is exempt from building permits in Missoula, MT?
+05 What work is exempt from building permits in Missoula, MT?

-How do I schedule a building inspection in Missoula, MT?
+06 How do I schedule a building inspection in Missoula, MT?

-Inspections can be scheduled via: (406) 552-6040 (24-hour inspection hotline), Accela Citizen Access portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Missoula, MT via: (406) 552-6040 (24-hour inspection hotline), Accela Citizen Access portal.
 Inspection requests must be placed no later than 4 pm the prior business day..

-Other cities in Missoula County
+Other jurisdictions in Missoula County.

-View all Missoula County jurisdictions →
+All Missoula County jurisdictions →